KoenZomers/RingApi/README.md

 - Retrieve all registered Ring devices (Rings and Chimes) under your account
 - Retrieve the event history of your Ring devices
 - Download the movie recording of the event of your Ring devices
+- Share a recorded event

 ## Feedback

 Any kind of feedback is welcome!
-Feel free to drop me an e-mail at mail@koenzomers.nl
+Feel free to drop me an e-mail at koen@zomers.eu or [create an issue](https://github.com/KoenZomers/RingApi/issues)